Accelerating model evaluations in uncertainty propagation on tensor grids using computational graph transformations: Background

 The regression approach first generates $n$ sample points for $U$ and evaluates the model for each sample point.
 The coefficients are determined by solving a linear least-squares problem:

 The rule of thumb is that the number of samples $n$ needs to be 2-3 times the number of coefficients $q$.
 This means the cost of the regression-based NIPC method can be reduced by using the sparse PCE basis, resulting in fewer coefficients to be estimated.
-Recent advances in adaptive basis selection and adaptive sampling can be found in \cite{blatman2008sparse,thapa2020adaptive,luthen2021sparse}.
+Recent advances focus on adaptive basis selection and adaptive sampling\cite{blatman2008sparse,thapa2020adaptive,luthen2021sparse}.